BigManatee/devTools/README.md

 # devTools
 Tools I often find myself needing / using a lot.
-Heavily inspired by simlar tools currently out there.
+Heavily inspired by similar tools currently out there.

 ### Character Count
 - Counts how many characters, words, sentences, whitespace and calculates the size in  bytes.